-The image above is called teamwork.
-Many of us may have wanted to serve and were unable to, but this is not just a force of active and former military.
+Many of us may have wanted to serve and were unable to, but ours is not just a force of active and former military.
 We are all in this together.
 We should be the support team for our friends and family who serve.
 There are ways you can get involved.
 If you know of another proven organization or a new one achieving some success please write me via the contact page and I’ll add them to the page.

 Veterans Crisis Line

 URGENT: Are you a veteran needing shelter?
 Call 1(877) 4AID-VET

 If you have contemplated suicide or know someone you’re worried about, Go online: http://stopsoldiersuicide.org if you’re a soldier, a veteran, a family member, or to donate or volunteer.
 The statistic of 22 veterans a day plus 1 active duty soldier committing suicide is said to be low.
 Get involved in your local veterans organizations.
 Donate to a proven charity.

 Trauma affects the entire family.
 If you or a family member have issues such as PTSD, TBI, MST or suffer from depression, contact someone who can help.
 There are many who care.

 About Face http://www.ptsd.va.gov/apps/AboutFace Meet some of the real faces of soldiers and family members with PTSD and find out how you can get help.

 Help spread awareness of the links between combat service, PTSD and substance abuse.
 Roughly 15 percent of combat veterans suffer from PTSD at some point in their lives, and half of those turn to substance abuse as a coping mechanism.
 See the free Veterans and Addiction series to spread awareness of the issue.
 Many veterans aren’t aware they can make claims for Mesothelioma.
 Contact any of the agencies below for help.